 Read the Medication Guide provided by your pharmacist before you start using indomethacin and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth as directed by your doctor, usually once or twice daily with a full glass of water (8 ounces or 240 milliliters).
+Take this medication by mouth as directed by your doctor, usually 2 to 3 times a day with a full glass of water (8 ounces or 240 milliliters).
 Do not lie down for at least 10 minutes after taking this drug.
-Take this medication either with food, right after meals, or with antacids to prevent stomach upset.
+If stomach upset occurs while taking this medication, take it with food, milk, or an antacid.

 In certain conditions (such as arthritis), it may take up to 4 weeks when this drug is taken regularly before you notice the full benefits.

 If you are taking this drug on an "as needed" basis (not on a regular schedule), remember that pain medications work best if they are used as the first signs of pain occur.
 If you wait until the pain has worsened, the medication may not work as well.

 Tell your doctor if your condition worsens.